Option-2-Games/spectral-shift/README.md

 # Spectral Shift

-A 2D adventure into color and shattered realities.
+A 2D puzzle adventure into color and a reality ripped apart.

 This game is under active development.
 It is intended to be the full-fledged version of